COVID19Tracking/website/_src/how-you-can-help.md

 ## Local news means local data

 In the meantime, we have a request for everyone who can afford to make a financial contribution: Subscribe to your local newspaper.
-If you can, please consider subscribing to a few.
+If you can, maybe consider subscribing to a few.

-Without the dedicated labor of local reporters, we wouldn't have much of the data we now receive from state public health authorities—and without financial support from all of us who care about transparency and governance, many vital news organizations won't make it through an economic crisis.
+Without the  labor of local reporters, we wouldn't have a lot of the data we now receive from state public health authorities—and without financial support from people who care about transparency and governance, many vital news organizations won't make it through an economic crisis.

 And thank you, from all of us on the project, for caring about this work.